amuthusa/stock-analysis/README.md

 # stock-analysis

+## Summary
+   This repository does analysis of green stocks for a given year.
+[Green stocks](green_stocks.xlsm) is an Excel file with macros which has green stock data for the following years 2017 and 2018.
+The main idea is to analysis and recommend one or more green stock based on their performance.

 ## Module 1 in VBA (subroutine name: DQAnalysis)
    Analyzed the DQ stock in the year 2018 based on the data provided.
 Calculated total daily volume of stocks traded , rate of return for the entire year.
 This would allow Steve to find the state of DQ stock and to recommend his Dad about his DQ stock investment.\
    ![DQ Analysis for 2018](images/DQStockAnalysis.png)